-Explanation: If you are attached to the mind that discriminates forms, sounds, scents, tastes, tactile sensations, and mental objects, the mind that perceives the six dusts, the mind that observes the six dusts, and believe this must be the originally pure intrinsic mind, then this mind should exist independently, separated from all these realms of form, sound, scent, taste, and touch, retaining its complete characteristics—it would not arise with the arising of the six dusts nor cease with their cessation.
-This means that this mind should be an autonomous mind, a mind that fundamentally exists, not a mind that only appears because the six dusts exist.
+Explanation: If you cling to the mind that discriminates form, sound, scent, taste, touch, and dharmas—the mind that perceives the six dusts and observes the six dusts—insisting that this must be the originally pure self-nature mind, then this mind should exist independently, separate from all realms of form, sound, scent, taste, touch, and dharmas, retaining its own complete characteristics.
+It would not arise with the presence of the six dusts nor cease with their disappearance.
+This means the mind should be inherently free, originally present—not a mind that emerges only when the six dusts exist.

-However, that mind of discernment, perception, and observation ceases to exist when separated from the six dusts; therefore, it is not the originally pure intrinsic mind.
+But since that mind of discriminatory perceptions and observations ceases to exist when separated from the six dusts, it cannot be the originally pure self-nature mind.

 2